BasicPrimitives/javascript/apireference/famdiagram.md

 # Family Diagram Configuration Objects
 ## <a name="FamConfig" id="FamConfig">FamConfig</a>
 Family Chart configuration object.
 Use this object as a reference for available properties and their default values.
+Family Chart control has API options similar to regular UI collection controls.
+It supports single node selection with the `cursorItem` property, mouse click, or keyboard `Enter` key.
+The `highlightItem` functionality provides mouse over feedback and lets the user navigate diagram nodes with keyboard arrow keys.
+The `selectedItems` collection and checkboxes enable multi-select available in ListView and TreeView controls.

  `FamConfig`